 Then there are semi-synthetic fabrics, like rayon.
 Although these types of fabrics use plant material such as bamboo as their starting material, the manufacturing process required to transform those plants into a soft and silky fabric requires a few different toxic chemicals, which pose a big problem to the workers manufacturing them, along with the surrounding communities.
 Part of the problem is that not all rayon fabrics are created equal, and some are more toxic than others.
 You can read more about that here.

 Conventional cotton is another fabric commonly used in regular bras, bralettes, and sports bras.
-Although it’s a natural fiber, conventional cotton is not always the best choice because of the fact that it’s sprayed with lots of pesticides and is quite water-intensive to grow.
-That being said, even conventional cotton tends to be better than polyester for those with sensitive skin.
+Although it’s a natural fiber, conventional cotton is not always the best choice because of the fact that it’s sprayed with lots of toxic pesticides and is quite water-intensive to grow.
+That being said, even conventional cotton tends to be better than polyester, especially if you need a more affordable option.
+(Conventional cotton underwear tends to be cheaper than organic cotton or hemp.)

-But your best bet is to look for regenerative and organic cotton when possible.
-It’s grown using methods that are not only healthier for the soil, but also better for the pollinators, the farm workers, the surrounding communities, and our overall ecosystem.
+Your best bet is to look for regenerative and organic cotton, hemp, or even wool when possible.
+These fabrics are grown using methods that are not only healthier for the soil, but also better for the pollinators, the farm workers, the surrounding communities, and our overall ecosystem.

 Plus, some organic certifications like GOTS also have rules about what can be added to the fabrics—think dyes, “performance” finishes, etc. So organic bras are much less likely to have toxic chemical additives.